QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

         c::Vector{Float64}
     end

-In either case, the compiler generates a function to create new values of the data type, called a "constructor"
+In either case, the compiler generates a function to create new values of the data type, called a "constructor".

 It has the same name as the data type but uses function call notion